platform-experience/serviceportal-best-practice/README.md

 ## $onInit

-Angular 1.5 brings the `$onInit` method.
+  AngularJS 1.5 brings the `$onInit` method.
 This is a good place to put initialization code for your controller.
 From the documentation:

-*Called on each controller after all the controllers on an element have been constructed and had their bindings initialized (and before the pre & post linking functions for the directives on this element).*
+  > Called on each controller after all the controllers on an element have been constructed and had their bindings initialized (and before the pre & post linking functions for the directives on this element).

   ```javascript
   function TabSelectionController() {